IMG_DD

 3. Introduction to 2-dimensional Topological Quantum Field Theory

-Stemming from a semester project with the late Will J. Merry at ETH Zürich, 2021
+Stemming from a semester project with the late Prof. Will J. Merry at ETH Zürich, 2021

 Talks